Laundry Day (band)

 Laundry Day (stylized in all caps) is an American pop rock band from Manhattan, New York, formed in 2018.
-The group currently consists of vocalists Sawyer Nunes and Jude Ciulla, guitarist Henry Weingartner, drummer Etai Abramovich, and bassist Henry Pearl.
-The band was formed while all five current members were students at Beacon High School.
+The group currently consists of vocalist Jude Ciulla-Lipkin, vocalist and drummer Sawyer Nunes, guitarist Henry Weingartner, and bassist Henry Pearl.
+The band was formed while all four current members were students at Beacon High School.

 History

-Vocalists Sawyer Nunes and Jude Ciulla, who had been friends prior to starting the band, began making music together while attending Beacon High School in the Hell's Kitchen area of Manhattan in New York City.
+Vocalists Sawyer Nunes and Jude Ciulla-Lipkin, who had been friends prior to starting the band, began making music together while attending Beacon High School in the Hell's Kitchen area of Manhattan in New York City.
 Nunes had previously appeared on Broadway, in the original Broadway casts of Finding Neverland as George Llewelyn Davies and Gettin' the Band Back Together as Ricky.
 After the two created their first song together, their friends/classmates Henry Weingartner and Etai Abramovich joined the band.
-Henry Pearl, another friend from Beacon, joined the band afterwards.
+Henry Pearl, another friend from Beacon, joined the band shortly after.

 Laundry Day released their debut album, Trumpet Boy, in March 2018, via their independent label Polo and Fomo.
-They embarked on their first national tour, the All My Friends Tour, in the same month, to further promote the album.
+That same month, they embarked on their first national tour, the All My Friends Tour, to promote the album.

 Their second studio album, Homesick, was released in March 2019.
 The album was co-produced with Romil Hemnani of Brockhampton and recorded partially at Shangri-La Studio.
 The band performed at the Austin City Limits Music Festival in October 2019, and in November 2019, they performed at Tyler, the Creator's Camp Flog Gnaw Carnival.
-That same month, they played as an opening act for The 1975 during the North American leg of their A Brief Inquiry Into Online Relationships Tour, and played as an opening act for Clairo in December 2019 during the European leg of her Immunity Tour.
+That same month, they played as an opening act for The 1975 during the North American leg of their Music for Cars tour, and played as an opening act for Clairo in December 2019 during the European leg of her Immunity Tour.
 Their song "Friends" was used as the closing song in the season 3 finale of the Netflix series On My Block.

+In February 2022, they released their fourth album, We Switched Bodies.
+Their fifth album, Younger Than I Was Before, was released in September 2023.

+In 2024, drummer Etai Abramovich stepped away from the band to pursue personal ambitions.
+The band played as the opening act for the Spend The Night Tour by Teezo Touchdown in March, and opened for Ed Sheeran at the Barclays Center in Brooklyn, New York in May.

+In October 2025, they released their sixth album, EARWORM, and announced The Time of Your Life tour.

 Public image

 NME placed Laundry Day on the NME 100, their annual list of "essential new artists", in January 2020.

+In 2024, they began going viral on TikTok and Instagram Reels for their videos, primarily consisting of the group singing popular songs with comedic riffs and harmonies.